Sadrita404/code-album/README.md

-# 📖 LuminaCode: GitHub Album Reader
+# 📖 CodeReader: GitHub Album Reader

 ### *Experience code like a gallery, not a file system.*